hayes/pothos/README.md

 Pothos is a plugin based GraphQL schema builder for typescript.

-It makes writing graphql schemas in typescript easy, fast and enjoyable.
+It makes building graphql schemas in typescript easy, fast and enjoyable.
 The core of Pothos adds 0 overhead at runtime, and has `graphql` as its only dependency.

 Pothos is the most type-safe way to build GraphQL schemas in typescript, and by leveraging type